bondarukoleh/automation_sandbox/managing_testing_process/foundation.md

 we _might_ test, then what we _should_ test, and finally what we _can_ test.

 ### From Microscope to Telescope: Test Granularity
-Ideal Testers: Programmers, BB/Net/System Admins, Electrical/Mechanical Engineers Test Granularity: Structural (White-Box)
+Ideal Testers: Programmers, BB/Net/System Admins, Electrical/Mechanical Engineers \
-=>
-Ideal Testers: Test Engineers, Test Technicians, (Some) Programmers Test Granularity: Behavioral (Black-Box)
+Test Granularity: Structural (White-Box) => Ideal Testers: Test Engineers, Test Technicians, (Some) Programmers \
-=>
-Ideal Testers: Tech Support/Help Desk, Sales/Marketing, Business Analysts/Users
+Test Granularity: Behavioral (Black-Box) => Ideal Testers: Tech Support/Help Desk, Sales/Marketing, Business Analysts/Users \
 Test Granularity: Live, (Alpha, Beta, or Acceptance)

 _Structural (White-Box) Tests_ - find bugs in low-level structural elements such as lines of code, database schemas, chips, subassemblies, and interfaces.
-The tester bases structural tests on **how a system operates**, involves a detailed technical knowledge of the system. <b>
+The tester bases structural tests on **how a system operates**, involves a detailed technical knowledge of the system. \
 _Behavioral (Black-Box) Tests_ - find bugs in high-level operations, such as major features, operational profiles, and customer scenarios, **what a system should do**.
-Behavioral testing involves a detailed understanding of the application domain, the business problem that the system solves, and the mission the system serves. <b>
+Behavioral testing involves a detailed understanding of the application domain, the business problem that the system solves, and the mission the system serves. \
 _Live Tests_ - involve putting customers, content experts, early adopters, and other end users in front of the system.
 Live tests can follow general scripts or checklists, but live tests are often ad hoc (worst case) or exploratory (best case).